 Wyatt describes the process as thus:

-“I select video to appropriate based on its mood resonance or compositional zing.
-My VCR gets beat up with a size 13 docksider until it makes errors and the VHS tape spits up on itself.
+“I select a video to appropriate based on its mood resonance or compositional zing.
+My VCR gets beat up with a size 13 docksider until it makes errors and the VHS tape spits upon itself.
 While digitizing the video I induce the computer to make mistakes by not telling it the truth about the data it is ingesting.
-I isolate the mistakes I like buy lipitor australia best, outline them, and send them back to my VCR, resuming the docksider attack, repeating this process until things attain an anti-sheen, losing any crisp edge, as if they had always belonged together.
+I isolate the mistakes I like best, outline them, and send them back to my VCR, resuming the docksider attack, repeating this process until things attain an anti-sheen, losing any crisp edge as if they had always belonged together.
 I then arrange the images in an order that must appear equally inevitable.”

 Not only did Wyatt forge this astonishing visual experience he also scored the haunting, melancholic soundtrack.
 Refreshingly far-out and very raw I highly recommend checking out his Torn Hawk project, a link to a recent live set.

 Though they should, of course, be seen in motion here’s a few frames to demonstrate just how rich this garbled alien tapestry is.

 To purchase a copy of the recently released Sad Stonewash DVD visit earcave.mybisi.com/product/valcrond002